KennedyUC/devops-task/README.md

-# Simple TODO List App with React and FAstAPI
+# Simple TODO List App with React and FastAPI

 1. Fork/Clone